vivictorg/vivictpp/README.md

 ```

 ### Displaying video quality (VMAF) data
+_*Note that this functionality is currently not available in the new imgui UI.
+To use this functionality vivictpp must be started with the --disable-imgui flag*_

 Vivict++ can display VMAF data if such is provided by using the `--left-vmaf` and/or `--right-vmaf`
 options.
 The command line options take a path to a csv-file containing the data as argument.
 The file is expected to be a csv-file created by the [FFmpeg libvmaf filter](http://ffmpeg.org/ffmpeg-filters.html#libvmaf) with `log_fmt=csv`.